 Alexa won’t (yet) reach for the pod and load it in for you.
 With this in mind, you might decide that a much cheaper Lavazza machine which is similar in the other features, such as the Deséa, may be a better bet.

-I think the morning routine thing is ideal, due to the fact that you can simply slap a pod in the night before, and as long as you remember to put the cup in place, you’ll have coffee when you get to it as long as you remembered to say Good Morning to Alexa, nevertheless the voice-controlled coffee I can see being something you use to entertain friends and family, nevertheless that’s probably about it.
+I think the morning routine thing is great, because you can just slap a pod in the night before, and as long as you remember to put the cup in place, you’ll have coffee when you get to it as long as you remembered to say Good Morning to Alexa, but the voice-controlled coffee I can see being something you use to entertain friends and family, but that’s probably about it.

-I’ve likewise read a few complaints in the Amazon Reviews referring to the voice control not working especially well, and having to repeat yourself lots of times, which reminds me of watching my father-in-law’s hilarious arguments with Alexa, in which he repeatedly shouted “ELVIS” at the Alexa, forgetting to say Alexa first ;-).
+I’ve also read a few complaints in the Amazon Reviews referring to the voice control not working particularly well, and having to repeat yourself numerous times, which reminds me of watching my father-in-law’s hilarious arguments with Alexa, in which he repeatedly shouted “ELVIS” at the Alexa, forgetting to say Alexa first ;-).
 There are probably people like my father-in-law just shouting “COFFEE!” ;-).

-It’s likewise possibly a little more pricey than lots of people would be expecting to spend on a pod coffee brewing equipment, and there are much cheaper Lavazza machines which have similar features however are just lacking the “smart” features in the form of the Alexa controls.
+It’s also possibly a bit more pricey than many people would be expecting to spend on a pod coffee machine, and there are much cheaper Lavazza machines which have similar features but are just lacking the “smart” features in the form of the Alexa controls.

 Check Price - Amazon UKCheck Price - Sage Appliances